OrdnanceSurvey/OS-Terrain-5-stylesheets/ESRI Shapefile contour stylesheets/GeoServer stylesheets (SLD)/README.md

 # OS Terrain 5 contours

-These are QML files for OS Terrain 5 contours in ESRI Shapefile format for use in QGIS.
+These are QML files for OS Terrain 5 contours in ESRI Shapefile format for use in GeoServer.

 *They have been designed to work with the data as it is supplied.*

 ## Quick start guide

-**1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-Terrain-5-stylesheets/archive/master.zip) the contents of this repository
+**1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-Terrain-5-stylesheets/archive/master.zip) the contents of this repository.

-**2.**  Load your OS Terrain 5 contour  ESRI Shapefile data (line and point) into QGIS
+**2.**  Load your OS Terrain 5 contour ESRI Shapefile data (line and point) into GeoServer.

-**3.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the QML file that corresponds to that layer > click 'Open' > click 'OK'
+**3.**  Add the styles.
+If using the GUI then navigate to Styles > Add a new style > Browse and select to add each file in turn.

-*Repeat step 3 for both layers*
+**4.**  Publish these styles with the data.
+If using the GUI then navigate to Layers > Add a new resource and choose them from the relevant database to add each file in turn, click on publish, configure settings and then choose the matching style before saving.

-**4.**  We recommend the following layer order:
+**5.**  To create OS VectorMap District in GeoServer you will need to create a Layer Group.
+If using the GUI then navigate to Layer Groups > Add new layer group > Add Layer and choose each layer in turn to create the following layer order:

   ![Screenshot](https://github.com/OrdnanceSurvey/OS-Terrain-5-stylesheets/raw/master/ESRI%20Shapefile%20contour%20stylesheets/QGIS%20stylesheets%20(QML)/images/OS_Terrain_5_layer_order.png "Recommended layer order for OS Terrain 5 contours")